 The Burren & Ailwee Caves

-The Burren in County Clare and the Ailwee Caves are less than an hour away from Limerick City.
+The Burren in County Clare and the Ailwee Caves are less than an hour away from Limerick City, making it easy to access from the Radisson Blu Hotel & Spa Limerick.
 The Burren is one of Ireland’s smaller national parks.
 It is a breath-taking karst landscape of exposed limestone bedrock.
 Famous all over the world for its landscape and flora.
 It’s like nothing you’ve ever seen before.
 There are five marked out walking trails in the park.
 These will take you through the many different, fascinating habitats of the park.
 Access to the park is free and there are free guided walking tours of the park.
 A free national park bus service can take you to all the various places of the park.

 Visiting the Burren National Park would not be complete without a trip to the Ailwee Caves.
 These are located in the heart of the Burren Co.
 Clare.
 Upon visiting the Ailwee caves you’ll get to see the dramatic underworld of the Burren.
 Expert tour guides will show you the amazing caverns and unusual formations beneath the surface of the Burren.